 Being born a slave, Frederick Douglass’ birth was not officially recorded, but the American icon believed he was born in the first half of February and chose to celebrate his birthday on February 14th, the day before Anthony’s.

 Both he and she fervently supported each other’s cause as well as their own.
 They lent their support for each other by standing side by side in solidarity together at key gatherings and conventions.
 In fact, on the day he died Frederick Douglass sat next to Susan B. Anthony at a Women’s Rights convention just hours before his demise.

-In his book, ”Giants: The Parallel Lives of Frederick Douglass & Abraham Lincoln” author John Stauffer describes how at the White House reception of Lincoln’s Presidential Reelection upon seeing Frederick Douglass enter the East Room, Abraham Lincoln said to a crowd of onlookers “Here comes my friend Frederick Douglass.”
-And upon reaching his fellow Aquarian of Representation asked, “What did you think of my inaugural address?
+In his book, ”Giants: The Parallel Lives of Frederick Douglass & Abraham Lincoln” author John Stauffer describes how at the White House reception of Lincoln’s Presidential Reelection in 1864 upon seeing Frederick Douglass enter the White House’s East Room, Abraham Lincoln said to a crowd of onlookers “Here comes my friend Frederick Douglass.”
+And upon reaching his fellow Aquarian of Representation the President then asked, “What did you think of my inaugural address?
 There is no man in these United States whose opinion I value more than yours.”

 This was the situation at hand with the passing of the 15th Amendment in 1870.

 And here we arrive at a previously undiscussed trait which is thoroughly Aquarian to its core – the belief in the possibility of “Utopia”, a faraway land where every man, woman, child, unicorn, and leprechaun is treated equally.

 Because of the Aquarian’s sense of egalitarianism being so staunchly inflexible, many, if not all born beneath the sign of the Water Bearer believe that Utopia could be an actual reality – someday.

 Unfortunately, your author is far too jaded to ever think Utopia could belong anywhere besides its natural habitat, that being within the land of make believe.